darkfrei/tiny-alhabet/README.md

 ж

 So for no gaps and no fillings we are need:
-5. At least one white pixel near of every black pixel.
+  5. At least one white pixel near of every black pixel
-6. At least one black pixel near of every black pixel.
+  6. At least one black pixel near of every black pixel